Placeholder-Software/Dissonance/docs/Reference/Components/Voice-Broadcast-Trigger.md

 When set the "Self" the broadcaster will look for a sibling component which implements the `IDissonancePlayer` interface and will transmit to that player.

-## Disable On Local Player

-When this is set the broadcaster will look for a sibling component which implements the `IDissonancePlayer` interface - if that player is the local player then this broadcaster will never transmit any voice.
-This setting can be configured from a script by modifying the `DisableForLocalPlayer` field.

-## Disable On Remote Player

-When this is set the broadcaster will look for a sibling component which implements the `IDissonancePlayer` interface - if that player is a remote player then this broadcaster will never transmit any voice.
-This setting can be configured from a script by modifying the `DisableForRemotePlayer` field.

 ## Use Positional Data

 This determines whether the playback of the data sent through this broadcaster should use 3D audio playback (i.e. voice will sound as if it is coming from a certain position in space).
 Positional audio requires some additional setup (but does not use *any* additional CPU or network bandwidth at all when enabled).
 See the [Position Tracking](/Tutorials/Position-Tracking) tutorial for information about how to set up your project for position tracking of player objects.
 This option can be configured from a script by modifying the `BroadcastPosition` field.